xid-er/Fake-News-Detection/meta/meetings.md

 Notes:
 * Look into confusion matrices and how to fix their imbalance by, e.g., researching the cut-off point
 * Start doing BERT, keeping in mind skewed confusion matrices

+## 13 Jan 2023

+Notes:
+* Text-only/Unimodal model with multiple features is okay to continue to work on, no need to worry about weights of the features, but investigation option: don't put full sentences for features, just say the feature (like "not verified" instead of "I am not verified").
+* Will write the dissertation while working on code (rest from one by working on the other), but dissertation progress is satisfactory.
+* Most immediate tasks: Finish unimodal model, put into website, then include Twitter API and submit on PythonAnywhere.